Are You Entitled to a Court-Appointed Attorney?

 Criteria for a Court-Appointed Attorney

-Working with Court-Appointed Counsel
+Working with Court-Appointed Lawyers

-Public defenders and private lawyers appointed by the court typically have very large caseloads, so they may not have the same amount of time to spend on your case that a privately paid attorney would.
+Public defenders typically have extremely large caseloads, so they may not have the same amount of time to spend on your case that a privately paid attorney would.
 However, it also should be noted that since public defenders work on so many cases, they typically know the prosecuting attorneys and judges quite well, and can use this to the advantage of their clients.

-As with private attorneys, public defenders are legally obligated to zealously defend their clients' interests.
-Also, despite the fact that public defenders and court-appointed lawyers are paid by the same entity that pays the prosecutors and judges (the government), they work for you.
+As with privately hired attorneys, court-appointed lawyers are legally obligated to zealously defend their clients' interests.
+Also, despite the fact that public defenders and other lawyers appointed by the court are paid by the same entity that pays the prosecutors and judges (the government), they work for you.